donadams1969/valor-ai/README.md

 Optionally include a notarized timestamp or blockchain hash.

-Send the signed disclosure to the verified contact address.
+Send the signed disclosure to: donny@18fu.ai

 Example: